Film Review: the 300 Spartans

 How it works

-Between my choices of doing a book review or movie review, I chose to watch the film, The 300 Spartans; it was directed by Rudolph Mate.
-The producers was also Rudolph Mate and George St. George and was released in August 1962.
-The film goes on to show the audience the history of the 300 Spartans and other Greek city states like, Phokians and Thespians, that fought against the Persian army at the battle of Thermopylae in 480 B.C.
+Between my choices of doing a book review or a movie review, I chose to watch the film, The 300 Spartans, directed by Rudolph Mate.
+The producers were also Rudolph Mate and George St. George, with the film being released in August 1962.
+The film goes on to show the audience the history of the 300 Spartans and other Greek city-states, like the Phokians and Thespians, that fought against the Persian army at the Battle of Thermopylae in 480 B.C.

 That does not stop Leonidas from leading these men into battle, for this is honor and what they live for.
-Before the Greeks and the Persians begin their battle, Ellas has learned of the secret goat path from the countrymen that had taken her in to get better.
+Before the Greeks and the Persians begin their battle, Ellas has learned of the secret goat path from the countrymen who had taken her in to recover.
 She goes to tell Leonidas and her father at the camp.
-Leonidas has people look for the path, and then soon enough the battle begins.
-In the first round Spartans are charged by the Calvary and men on foot, but they are easily pushed back to the sea.
-This is when Hydranes offers to Leonidas if he surrenders Spartans will be spared; Leonidas replies, “come and take them.”
-In the second-round men on chariots charge towards Greeks, again though arrows and spears keep these Persians away, the third round the elite Immortals are sent in to take down the Greeks.
-The Immortals did no better than the rest of the men and were sent back or slaughtered by the Greeks.
+Leonidas has people look for the path, and soon enough, the battle begins.
+In the first round, Spartans are charged by the Calvary and men on foot, but they are easily pushed back to the sea.
+This is when Hydranes offers Leonidas a deal: if he surrenders, Spartans will be spared.
+Leonidas replies, “Come and take them.”
+In the second round, men on chariots charge towards the Greeks, but again, arrows and spears keep these Persians away.
+In the third round, the elite Immortals are sent in to take down the Greeks.
+The Immortals fare no better than the rest of the men and are either sent back or slaughtered by the Greeks.

-This strikes fear into Xerxes, but thankfully for him there was a traitor among the Greeks.
-Ephialtes was a man assisting the elder couple at their farm, and he tried to persuade Ellas to go away with him.
-She denies him, and that’s when he makes his way to Xerxes to offer a way to destroy the Greeks and Ephialtes can be made rich for his information.
-Gellus, the father of Phylon, separates himself from the Persians to find Ellas to go warn Leonidas that the Persians have now learned about this secret path.
-This is where all begins to go do hill for Leonidas.
-He sends Thespians to the secret path to hold off the Persians and sent all other troops to retreat, aside from him and his 300 Spartans.
-With being out numbered this is where the Spartan men all fall being encircled by the Persians and their archers take aim; but Xerxes offers one last chance for Spartans to be spared, they deny it and no man survives.
+This strikes fear into Xerxes, but thankfully for him, there was a traitor among the Greeks.
+Ephialtes was a man assisting an elder couple at their farm, and he tried to persuade Ellas to go away with him.
+She denies him, and that's when he makes his way to Xerxes to offer a way to destroy the Greeks.
+Ephialtes can be made rich for his information.
+Gellus, the father of Phylon, separates himself from the Persians to find Ellas, to warn Leonidas that the Persians have now learned about this secret path.
+This is where everything begins to go downhill for Leonidas.
+He sends Thespians to the secret path to hold off the Persians and orders all other troops to retreat, aside from him and his 300 Spartans.
+Being outnumbered, this is where the Spartan men all fall, being encircled by the Persians, and their archers take aim.
+However, Xerxes offers one last chance for the Spartans to be spared.
+They deny it and no man survives.

-Comparing the film to the actual event in history, a reader and/or movie viewer can see the errors and likeness in the two.
-I am no expert in history or being a movie critic, but there are moments in the film I did notice that were not 100 percent accurate.
-Though for myself personally, because I am neither a historian or film critic the director’s errors to history did not change my thought about the film.
-I still felt he captured the idea of the Spartans well enough to give a person an idea of how these men were to their way of life.
+Comparing the film to the actual events in history, a reader or movie viewer can see the errors and similarities between the two.
+I am no expert in history or film criticism, but there are moments in the film I noticed that were not 100% accurate.
+However, because I am neither a historian nor a film critic, the director's historical inaccuracies did not change my opinion about the film.
+I still felt he captured the spirit of the Spartans well enough to give a person an idea of their way of life.

 In the film, director Rudolph notes that Thermopylae is about 200 miles north of Athens.
-As I read though in Gary Rashba writing, Thermopylae, Greece, “Thermopylae (Greek for ‘hot gates,’ in reference to nearby springs) lies some 120 miles north of Athens on Greece’s National Highway.”
-It is understandable to round a number up or make it slightly larger to have a greater impact, but geological distances do not change that dramatically.
-The film goes on and during the council meeting they speak of Athens prediction; in which the city state is doomed.
-Which does fall true from what is gathered from Mark Cartwright’s writing, Thermopylae.
-He wrote how Greece was about to face its greatest threat, and that the oracle at Delphi suggested that Athenians “fly to the world’s end.”
-The same can be said for the other prediction presented in the film about Leonidas and Sparta; that it can be compared to what David Frye wrote in Spartan Stand at Thermopylae, “Received an oracle that Sparta must either lose a king or see the city destroyed.”
-This prediction was stated in both film and history, basically word for word.
+However, according to Gary Rashba's writing on Thermopylae, Greece, "Thermopylae (Greek for 'hot gates,' in reference to nearby springs) lies some 120 miles north of Athens on Greece's National Highway."
+While it is understandable to round up a number or make it slightly larger for a greater impact, geological distances do not change that dramatically.
+The film continues, citing a council meeting prediction of Athens' doom.
+This aligns with Mark Cartwright’s writing in Thermopylae, where he reveals an oracle from Delphi advising Athenians “fly to the world’s end.”
+The film also presents a prediction regarding Leonidas and Sparta which parallels David Frye's account in Spartan Stand at Thermopylae.
+He wrote, “Received an oracle that Sparta must either lose a king or see the city destroyed.”
+This prediction was mirrored, practically word for word, in the film.

-A flaw from the film where the director left out a respectable decision from Leonidas is when he gathered his 300 Sparta men.
-Noted by Gary L. Rashba, that Leonidas did handpick his troop of 300 spartan men; this way a family line would not end because of the loss at this battle.
-Which seems like an important fact to even side note in a film, indicating how these people truly did have family values.
+A flaw in the film, where the director omitted a key decision by Leonidas, occurred when he assembled his 300 Spartan men.
+As noted by Gary L. Rashba, Leonidas handpicked his troop of 300 Spartan men.
+He did this so that a family line would not end due to the losses in the battle.
+This appears to be an important fact to even mention in the film, showing that these people truly did have family values.

-Referring to the small size of the Spartan army that went to battle was because of a festival that was going on.
-That the council wanted to wait until the festival was over before they would send more troops out to fight.
-Once again, the director keeps this fairly accurate as well.
-“For it was the period of the sacred games at Olympia and the most important Spartan religious festival, the Karneia, and no fighting was permitted during these events” (Cartwright).
-I believe the director of this film did not want to strip the truth completely away to keep it as precise and entertaining for the audience.
+The small size of the Spartan army that went to battle was due to a festival that was going on.
+The council wanted to wait until the festival was over before they would send more troops out to fight.
+Once again, the director's depiction of this proved to be fairly accurate.
+"For it was the period of the sacred games at Olympia and the most important Spartan religious festival, the Karneia, and no fighting was permitted during these events" (Cartwright).
+I believe the director of this film did not want to completely strip away the truth, aiming to keep it as precise and entertaining for the audience as possible.

-The last conflicting part I will share in this film is when Leonidas sends all other Greek troops away, leaving only the Thespians and the Spartan men to defend Thermopylae from Persian army.
-As it is seen in film and known they did not survive and lost the battle to the Persians.
-But as I already mentioned it was the Phokians that went to the old goat path but failed to defend this area.
-Though, “Standing by them were the loyal Thespians, who considered it an honor to die fighting beside the Spartans.
-Leonidas also kept as hostages some 400 Thebans whom he suspected of having Persian sympathies” (Frye).
-It was not acknowledged in the film how Leonidas kept the Thebans there as soldiers or technically hostages since he did not trust these men.
-However, from the last scene it appeared it was only Spartans that were encircled by the Persians and shot down by arrows.
-The ending of the film does give the emotional and dramatic effect of how Spartan men were brave and rather die fighting than surrender to their enemy.
+The last conflicting part I will share in this film is when Leonidas sends all other Greek troops away, leaving only the Thespians and the Spartan men to defend Thermopylae from the Persian army.
+As seen in the film and known historically, they did not survive and lost the battle to the Persians.
+But as I have already mentioned, it was the Phokians who went to the old goat path but failed to defend this area.
+However, "Standing by them were the loyal Thespians, who considered it an honor to die fighting beside the Spartans.
+Leonidas also kept some 400 Thebans as hostages whom he suspected of having Persian sympathies" (Frye).
+The film does not acknowledge how Leonidas kept the Thebans there as either soldiers or technically hostages, as he did not trust these men.
+However, from the last scene, it appeared that it was only the Spartans who were encircled by the Persians and shot down by arrows.
+The ending of the film does give the emotional and dramatic effect of how Spartan men were brave and would rather die fighting than surrender to their enemy.

 Frye, David.
 “Spartan Stand at Thermopylae.”
 Military History, vol. 22, no. 10, Jan.
 2006, p.
 38. EBSCOhost, proxy.jjc.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=f5h&AN=19311276&site=eds-live.